ollama/ollama/docs/development.md

 #### Containerized Linux Build

-If you have Docker available, you can build linux binaries with `./scripts/build_linux.sh` which has the CUDA and ROCm dependencies included.
-The resulting binary is placed in `./dist`
+If you have Docker and buildx available, you can build linux binaries with `./scripts/build_linux.sh` which has the CUDA and ROCm dependencies included.
+The resulting artifacts are placed in `./dist`  and by default the script builds both arm64 and amd64 binaries.
+If you want to build only amd64, you can build with `PLATFORM=linux/amd64 ./scripts/build_linux.sh`

 ### Windows